Modular Home Project

 A large rented hydraulic automotive motor lift and some jack stands might work well too.

-In this video 1 person raises the roof piece (with the help of the pressure lift pistons on either side) eight persons lower the floor-plus-wall piece, and eight persons raise the wall piece.
-No jacks or jack stands were needed.
 This model has a large single entry door.
-To move a large furnishing item inside, one of the four end-walls can be pushed in to create a large opening.
+To move a large furnishing items inside, one of the bedrooms, one of the four end-walls can be pushed in to create a large opening.

 Details

-Prefabricated modular house with 3 Bedrooms, 1 three-quarter bathroom and Kitchen
+Prefabricated modular house with 3 Bedrooms,

 $32,500